Alexcitten/Alexcitten/README.md

 # Alexcitten

-Energetic and approachable coder with a knack for clear, logical thinking.
-I'm always on the lookout for ways to improve myself, whether it's mastering English and Finnish or exploring new technologies.
+I thrive on critical thinking and constantly explore new technologies.

-My journey started with crafting Discord bots, but I've since delved into the world of web3 and decentralized systems.
-Now, I'm creating cutting-edge bots that do amazing things within centralized messaging platforms, thanks to decentralized networks.
+My journey started with developing Discord bots, which grew into a passion for Web3 and decentralized systems.
+I built advanced bots integrated with decentralized networks.

-Currently, my focus is on building an innovative web3 apps on the Arweave native ecosystem.
-I'm busy developing smart contracts, scripts, and leading marketing efforts for groundbreaking projects.
+I specialize in JavaScript development for Web3 and bots, as well as creating APIs and SDKs.
+My work involves writing detailed specifications, designing diagrams, and preparing documents for securing external funding from investors.
+I also create pitch decks to present ideas clearly.

+As the founder of future high-tier Web3 project, I manage both strategic and technical aspects.
+Currently, I’m working on a comprehensive project specification, covering architecture, technical requirements, and user flows.
+This includes whitepapers, technical roadmaps, and legal documents related to intellectual property and partnerships.

-Despite my age, I bring a mature and professional attitude to my work, backed by a solid educational background.
-I'm comfortable discussing collaborations, projects, and managing workflows efficiently.
+Despite my age, I bring a professional and mature approach to every project.
+I am experienced in managing workflows, collaborating effectively, and ensuring efficient execution.

-With my diverse skill set and broad range of interests, I bring a unique perspective to my work.
+With a diverse skill set and a fresh perspective, I am ready to make meaningful contributions to any innovative Web3 project.

 # [Portfolio & Resume](https://alexcitten.dev)